How to shorten and customize a NATO strap featured picture

 Weld the new holes with heating up a piercing tool

-Cut the short second layer of the NATO strap close to the stitching, but not too close, just so you have a couple of mm’s left.
+Cut the short second layer of the strap close to the stitching, but not too close, just so you have a couple of mm’s left.

 Cut one layer of the NATO strap